luau-lang/luau/README.md

 cmake --build . --target Luau.Analyze.CLI --config RelWithDebInfo
 ```

-Option 2: Alternatively, on Linux/macOS you can use `make`:
+Alternatively, on Linux/macOS you can use `make`:

 ```sh
 make config=release luau luau-analyze
 ```

-2. To integrate Luau into your CMake application projects, at the minimum you'll need to depend on `Luau.Compiler` and `Luau.VM` projects.
+To integrate Luau into your CMake application projects, at the minimum you'll need to depend on `Luau.Compiler` and `Luau.VM` projects.
 From there you need to create a new Luau state (using Lua 5.x API such as `lua_newstate`), compile source to bytecode and load it into the VM like this:

 ```cpp
 // needs lua.h and luacode.h